Who is the Indiana Apartment Association?

 IAA Gives Back

-Read below for a few of our charitable foundations that we support through annual events and education.
+The following are IAA’s charitable foundations that are supported through annual events and education.

 Anthony G. Gorup Foundation